Skip to main content

 Additional Resources

-At LCSS a full price reimbursable lunch costs a student $2.25 and a reduced price lunch costs $.40.
-A reimbursable breakfast costs $1.50 and a reduced price breakfast costs $.30.
-Full pay meal cost for one week is $18.75 and reduced pay meal cost for one week is $3.50.
+At LCSS a full price reimbursable lunch costs a student $3.00 and a reduced price lunch costs $.40.
+A reimbursable breakfast costs $2.25 and a reduced price breakfast costs $.30.
+Full pay meal cost for one week is $26.25 and reduced pay meal cost for one week is $3.50.
 If your financial situation is such that these payments impose a hardship on your family, please contact the LCSS Nutrition Department at (731)968-8457 ext.
-406 or 699 to request an application for assistance.
-Applications will be available to each family the day you register your child for school.
-If you are not offered an application, please ask a school employee or the Nutrition Department for one.
-If you have trouble completing the application, please contact the LCSS Nutrition Department at (731)968-8457 ext.406 for assistance.
+406 or ext.
+699 to request assistance in applying for meal assistance.
+Applications are available at www.caywood.org.
+Applications can be submitted at your convenience or you may choose to apply at Caywood Elementary School.
+This can be done the night of the “Back to School Bash” during registration in room #119.
+If you need help finding this location, please ask any LCSS Staff for assistance.
+If you are a late registrant, ask the receptionist at the front desk to contact the Nutrition Department for assistance.

 Office of the Assistant Secretary for Civil Rights